Alameda & Contra Costa Counties

 Combined impact: Nearly 3 million residents lost access to police radio communications.

-The encryption rollout faced multiple setbacks, with technical glitches delaying what was supposed to be a coordinated regional transition.
+The rollout faced multiple setbacks.
+Technical failures delayed what was planned as a coordinated regional cutover.

 July 2022 - June 2024